 The purpose of the symposiums is to make available learning opportunities for those individuals wanting to expand their knowledge of the Hawaiian steel guitar, enhance their playability, or learn playing techniques from steel guitar masters.
 These symposiums may be targeted to various learning groups and are conducted by steel guitar masters who are known throughout the State of Hawai‘i and are expert in sharing their knowledge and playing techniques with others.
 The symposiums provide live instruction in an intimate learning environment where student and teacher can interact freely.

-Tuition is nominal and varies for each symposium.
+Workshop costs vary.
+Some workshops may be offered at no charge, while tuition for others is nominal and varies for each symposium.
 Participants should have their own equipment, including a lap steel guitar and a portable amplifier.
 See the section on recommended equipment for suggestions.

 These symposiums are made available to the public by Hawaii Institute for Music Enrichment and Learning Experiences (HIMELE) in association with the Ke Kula Mele Hawai‘i School of Hawaiian Music.